GoudekettingRM/titleize/README.md

 - Removes all symbols in the provided string, _except apostrophes (')_ \*.
 - Makes all words completely lower case and capitalises every first letter
+- Capitalises the all words in hyphenated words
 - Always capitalises the first and last word of the string
 - Does not capitalise the following words (articles, conjunctions, prepositions), unless they are the first or last word of the sentence:
   - a